 The Essex Local Delivery Pilot has adopted community-orientated systemic change to unlock truly ground-breaking initiatives in tackling physical inactivity.
 A community-based project that has flourished is the cycling initiative, Essex Pedal Power; giving eligible residents in Clacton and Jaywick Sands the opportunity to receive a free bicycle.
 This is a great example of the Active Essex LDP, influencing system change to level up cycling in disadvantaged communities, through Essex County Council’s sustainable transport policy.
 The pilots success is currently leading to this programme being replicated in other areas across the county.

 Inequalities widened further during the Covid-19 pandemic, and this was particularly concerning as the sector had seen the gap in activity levels begin to reduce for some under-represented groups.
 It has therefore been one of Active Essex's aims to work collaboratively with partners and organisations to support those most inactive, helping build more resilient, inclusive communities.
 Sport England’s tackling inequalities fund (TIF) has created the opportunity to support more seldom heard communities facing inequalities in activity levels and health across Essex, Southend, and Thurrock.

 Videos have been produced to showcase the range of groups supported in the county through the tackling inequalities fund such as; Ghana Union in Harlow, Refugee Action in Colchester, Essex Cultural Diversity Project, Chelmsford Hindu Society and Efua Sey.

-To continue this support at home the ActivAte team provided a fun-filled online/at home offer every school holiday, including a total of 5 different activity packs, over 100 online sessions and support from 6 dedicated family support organisations.
+To continue supporting young people and families at home, the ActivAte team provided a fun-filled online/at home offer every school holiday, including a total of 8 different activity packs, over 100 online sessions and support from 6 dedicated family support organisations.